 3.1 The County of Essex comprises 12 District and 2 Unitary Authorities.
 Southend-on-Sea Borough Council is one of those Unitary Authorities.
 The number of premises licensed under the Act saw steady growth when the legislation came into force but started to stagnate in 2012 and decreased in 2013 and 2014.
-There has been little change since then although in 2016 there was some small growth in the Adult Gaming Centre sector.
 A map of the area is attached to this Policy document at Annex 'D'